 Again, Dan Brown demonstrates that he has a complete disregard for the facts.
 There have been many books, journals, and articles written on the Dead Scrolls (even at a lay level).
 And one after another, they have documented and clearly stated that the Dead Sea Scrolls did not contain anything mentioning Jesus.

-The claim that the Dead Sea Scrolls tell us about the real Jesus––the claim that Constantine was behind the formation of the canon or was responsible for destroying gospels he did not approve of, is a ludicrous distortion of history, and of the facts.
+The claim that the Dead Sea Scrolls tell us about the real Jesus––the claim that Constantine was behind the formation of the canon or was responsible for destroying gospels he did not approve of, is a ludicrous distortion of history and the facts.

 This is why so many scholars have written books exposing the errors of the DVC.